 We let $Y$ be the son/son-in-law's OCCSCORE and $X$ to be the father/father-in-law's OCCSCORE and assume that $Y \stackrel{d}{=} \beta_0 X + \epsilon$.
-The sample sizes in the datasets are quite large ($n_X, n_Y > 10^7$) and therefore, for computational reasons, we select a subset of size $4000$ of $X$ and $Y$ at random.
-We normalize each sub-sample such that they have mean 0 and variance 1.
-We still denoted the transformed variables by $Y$ and $X$.
-In Figure~\ref{fig:qqFS} the qqplot of values of $Y$ (Son's income) against those of $X$ (Father's income) is shown for a sub-sample of size $10^6$.
-Since we do not know the distribution of noise variable $\epsilon$ in this problem, we consider two different families of centered distributions, Normal and Laplace, with different parameters, such that the standard deviation(sd) of the noise varies in the set $\{0.1, 0.2, \cdots, 1\}$.
+The sample sizes in the data sets are quite large ($n_X, n_Y > 10^7$) and therefore, for computational reasons, we select a subset of size $4000$ of $X$ and $Y$ at random.
+We centered and normalized each sub-sample such that they have a mean of 0 and a variance of 1 but kept the same names ($Y$ and $X$) for the transformed variables.
+In Figure~\ref{fig:qqFS}, we show the sorted values of $Y$ (Son's income) plotted against those of $X$ (Father's income) for a sub-sample of size $10^6$.

+Since the true distribution of the noise variable $\epsilon$ is unknown in this problem, we consider two different families of centred distributions, Normal and Laplace.
+We consider different possible values for their scale parameters, so that the standard deviation (sd) of the noise varies in the set $\{0.1, 0.2, \cdots, 1\}$.
 Recall that the standard deviation of a random variable distributed as $\mathcal{N}(0, \sigma^2)$ is $\sigma$ and as $\text{Laplace}(\lambda)$ is $\sqrt{2}\lambda$.
-Therefore we choose the parameters $\sigma$ and $\lambda$ accordingly.
+Therefore, we choose the parameters $\sigma$ and $\lambda$ accordingly.

-Note that there are many repeated values for each of $X$ and $Y$ and so the data exhibit a discrete nature.
+Note that the data is discrete as there are many repeated values for each of $X$ and $Y$.